Distinguishing Majorana bound states from accidental zero-energy modes with a microwave cavity: Main results

 \section{Main results}

 This section summarizes our core findings.
-We calculate the visibility for scenarios where the emerging zero-energy excitations are MBSs, ABSs, and QMBSs, respectively.
+We benchmark the microwave absorption visibility using a pristine topological nanowire without a QD.
+In this case, Fig.~\ref{PristineMajorana_VX_WF_VW}(a) shows that the visibility becomes nonzero only when the cavity overlaps with both MBSs localized at the ends of the wire [see Fig.~\ref{PristineMajorana_VX_WF_VW}(b) for the plots of $|\psi_{L,R}(j)|^2$].
+Then we calculate the visibility for scenarios in the presence of QD where the emerging zero-energy excitations are MBSs, ABSs, and QMBSs, respectively.
 Our results indicate that the unique visibility profiles of these cases can be instrumental in differentiating MBSs from ABSs and QMBSs.
 As illustrated in the inset of Fig.~\ref{cleancases}(a), the MBSs probability amplitude exhibits pronounced peaks at the boundaries of the superconductor.
-The microwave absorption visibility, which depends on the position $j_c$ of the last site interacting with the cavity, only takes on values other than zero when the cavity covers both edges of the SC (since only in that case $|M_{n0}^{d}|\neq0$).
+The microwave absorption visibility, which depends on the position $j_c$ of the last site interacting with the cavity, only takes on values other than zero when the cavity covers both edges of the SC (since only in that case $|M_{n0}^{d}|\neq0$), as seen in Fig.~\ref{cleancases}(d) and Fig.~\ref{cleancases}(g).
 Consequently, the visibility effectively illustrates the nonlocal characteristic of Majorana's spatial separation.
-In contrast, as depicted in Fig. \ref{cleancases}(e), the Andreev state is localized in proximity to the interface with the normal part (i.e., the quantum dot), leading to a visibility that saturates as more sites in the SC region couple to the cavity, as there are no more in-gap states to alter the transition's strength.
-In Fig. \ref{cleancases}(f), we depict the quasi-Majorana visibility reaching its maximum when the cavity engages with both QMBS wavefunction peaks at the boundaries of the topological phase.
+In contrast, as depicted in the inset of Fig.~\ref{cleancases}(b), the Andreev state is localized in proximity to the interface with the normal part (i.e., the quantum dot), leading to a visibility in Fig.~\ref{cleancases}(e) and Fig.~\ref{cleancases}(h) that saturates as more sites in the SC region couple to the cavity, as there are no more in-gap states to alter the transition's strength.
+In Fig.~\ref{cleancases}(f) and Fig.~\ref{cleancases}(i), we depict the quasi-Majorana visibility reaching its maximum when the cavity engages with both QMBS wavefunction peaks [see inset of Fig.~\ref{cleancases}(c)] at the boundaries of the topological phase.
 This behavior contrasts with the true MBS scenario, where their localization consistently occurs at the topological superconductor's edges.